awsdocs/amazon-ec2-user-guide/doc_source/nvme-ebs-volumes.md

 ## I/O operation timeout<a name="timeout-nvme-ebs-volumes"></a>

 EBS volumes attached to Nitro\-based instances use the default NVMe driver provided by the operating system\.
 Most operating systems specify a timeout for I/O operations submitted to NVMe devices\.
 The default timeout is 30 seconds and can be changed using the `nvme_core.io_timeout` boot parameter\.
-With Linux kernels earlier than version 4\.6, this parameter is `nvme.io_timeout`\.
+For most Linux kernels earlier than version 4\.6, this parameter is `nvme.io_timeout`\.

 If I/O latency exceeds the value of this timeout parameter, the Linux NVMe driver fails the I/O and returns an error to the filesystem or application\.
 Depending on the I/O operation, your filesystem or application can retry the error\.
 In some cases, your filesystem might be remounted as read\-only\.